Mount Whitney: What I Learned Hiking the Highest Trail in the Lower 48

 Now let's talk about the nitty gritty.
 Mt.
 Whitney tops out at 14,505 feet, making it the tallest peak in California AND in the Contiguous United States.
 The Mt.
 Whitney Trail is a round trip total of about 22 miles with nearly 6,200+ ft. of elevation gain, and while in the summer-time it requires little to no mountaineering skills, it is still a long, grueling hike and the extreme altitude and sporadic weather is nothing to mess around with.

 As soon as my brother gave me the news that we had secured spots for the end of June I realized, I only had 2.5 months to prepare.
-Now, let’s be real, I'm an Art Director at a branding agency.
-There are days I work till midnight, with my butt sat in a chair staring at a screen for hours on end.
+Now, let’s be real, I'm a Creative Director at a branding agency.
+There are days I work well until midnight on wild deadlines, with my butt sat in a chair staring at a screen for hours on end.
 Not to mention, after my wedding in 2017, I had been giving myself a real hall pass when it came to working out.
 So physically, I was not in the right kind of shape to be climbing something of this magnitude.

 Prioritizing my exercise was crucial.
-During the week, I would make sure to either find trails outside with considerable elevation gain, or utilize the treadmill and stairmaster at the gym when that wasn’t possible.
+During the week, I would make sure to either find trails outside with considerable elevation gain, or utilize the treadmill and stair-master at the gym when that wasn’t possible.
 I also began consistently working HIIT and yoga into my schedule.
-For me, when it comes to hiking, a lot of the struggle is mental stamina, and I knew there would be a lot of monotonous switchbacks on the Whitney Trail, so building some similar-style hikes into my routine was crucial as well.
+Personally, when it comes to hiking, a lot of the struggle is mental stamina, and I knew there would be a lot of monotonous switchbacks on the Whitney Trail, so building some similar-style hikes into my routine was important as well.

-At the time of obtaining our permits I had only ever hiked and camped at most around 8,000 feet in elevation.
-On top of that, living in Los Angeles means I spend all my time at sea level, so altitude sickness was a real concern of mine.
+At the time I pulled my Whitney permits, the highest I’d ever hiked or camped was around 8,500 feet.
+Living in Los Angeles also meant I was spending almost all my time at sea level, so altitude sickness was a very real concern for me.

 If you're in Southern California, here are some other great training hikes: